-As part of the article metadata (<article-meta>), the element <pub-date> is allowed to repeat; each repetition can take a different @publication-format attribute to distinguish which form of publication (for example, print publication, electronic publication, ePub) and a @date-type attribute to distinguish between preprint, publication, re-release, etc.
+As part of the article metadata, the <pub-date> is allowed to repeat; each repetition can take a different @publication-format attribute to distinguish which form of publication, for example, print publication, electronic publication, etc. and a @date-type attribute to distinguish between preprint, publication, revision received, etc.

 <!ELEMENT pub-date %pub-date-model; >